 Understanding Wire Rope Breaking Strengths

-Breaking strength — also referred to as minimum breaking load (MBL) — is the maximum force a wire rope cable can withstand before it fails.
+Breaking strength — also referred to as minimum breaking load (MBL) — is the maximum force a wire rope cable is required to withstand before it fails.
 It’s one of the most critical specifications in selecting the right cable for your application.

 Key Factors That Affect Breaking Strength: